cs-fullstack-2020-spring/200319-react-conditional-rendering-ic-autumn-ragland/README.md

 - Add an `I Love Cats` button and an `I Love Dogs` button `AppContainer` component
 - Define `userLikesCats` as a property of state and set the value to false.
 This value will be updated when the `I Love Cats` button is clicked
 - Define `userLikesDogs` as a property of state and set the value to false.
 This value will be updated when the `I Love Dogs` button is clicked
-- If the user clicks the `I Love Cats` button, display the `Cats` component on the page
+- If the user clicks the `I Love Cats` button, display the `Cats` component on the page using element variables
-- If the user clicks the `I Love Dogs` button, display the `Dogs` component on the page
+- If the user clicks the `I Love Dogs` button, display the `Dogs` component on the page using element variables